COVID-19 doctor travel updates – Australian border restrictions and conditions for doctors

 - A printed copy of any relevant border pass information or self-quarantine exemption decisions (State by State requirements)

 State and Territory health boards and individual hospitals and practices are continually updating their policies.
-You may be subject to a risk assessment on arrival and in some cases may still be required to self-isolate.
+You may be subject to a risk assessment on arrival.

 2. Border restrictions and self-isolation information by State:

 Non-ACT residents who have been in some affected areas in Victoria are not permitted to enter ACT unless they have an exemption.

 ACT residents who have been in COVID-affected areas must notify ACT Health of your intention to travel to the ACT via their online declaration form and enter quarantine for 14 days.